 As far as consequences go, in my classroom, students know that lying equals double punishment, so two detentions for cheating become four if they try to lie about it.
 I'd suggest taking away whatever it is that she likes best; phone/TV priviledges, time with friends, whatever.
 She loses whatever number of days with the desired thing for misbehavior, and the days lost double if she lies about it.
 You need to talk this system through with her before trouble occurs and you need to honor it too.
 That means that you end the punishment when you say you will and that you don't punish her beyond what you talked about.
 She needs to see a model of sticking to one's word in you.
 Of course, you also need to genuinely praise her when she does tell the truth.
 MOST IMPORTANT--don't give up.
 It will be incredibly hard, and it sounds like this little girl is very stubborn, but she really needs you to love her enough to teach her the value of truth.
 Society will punish her if she doesn't learn now.
 Plus, if you do give up, she will learn that if she wears an adult down with misbehavior, eventually she'll win and get away with whatever she wants.
 Then, you (and the rest of the world) will REALLY have a problem.

 Oh yeah, and, don't get into yelling fights with them.
 Let them have it out.
 This is hard because your emotions are involved too.
 But, yelling back creates more yelling.
 After they have their say, speak as calmly as you can (but don't smile because then they will think that you are kidding).
-If they try to interrupt, repeat, "No. I listened to you, now it is my turn."
-You may need to repeat this phrase a lot.
-Again, best of luck.
-Disciplining these children will take lots of time.
-They, no matter what they say or do, really need for you not to give up.

 You mentioned that they have lived in a dysfunctional environment?
 For starters, they have to live in an environment which is not that way, but is safe, with loving and firm adults around and people and situations they can trust.
 Until you gain their trust, they probably won't change, at least, not for you.
 I, too, have seen and cared for children in very dysfunctional familial environments.
 These are the kids that need trusting and loving adults in their lives, so they learn to believe that every adult is not like the ones they deal with on a daily basis.
 Trust is huge!
 If you can, try and talk to them about things you know they enjoy.